who we are

 At the heart of our services is ensuring we meet the evolving and unique needs of young people and those who support them.
 Therefore, young people are at the centre of everything we do and they play an active role in designing, developing and evaluating our programs.

-In regional and rural areas, getting access to expert psychiatrists is difficult.
-Our National Telehealth Service addresses this, by providing 12-25 year olds in these areas, access to highly-skilled psychiatrists via video consultations.
+In regional and rural areas, getting access to expert psychiatrists is difficult. headspace Tele-psychiatry addresses this, by providing 12-25 year olds in these areas, access to highly-skilled psychiatrists via video consultations.

 The low cost service ensures young people get high quality mental health care, while continuing their treatment within their local community.